Virgin America, Singapore Airlines launch partnership

 Under code-sharing agreements, an airline sells seats on another carrier's flights as if they were its own.
 Virgin America, based in San Francisco, said Singapore Airlines will code-share on select flights.

-Virgin America, a U.S.-controlled carrier in which Richard Branson's Virgin Group is a minority shareholder, said the deal will allow it to connect travellers to more destinations across continents.
+Virgin America, a U.S.-controlled carrier in which Richard Branson's Virgin Group is a minority shareholder, said the deal will allow it to connect travelers to more destinations across continents.